connectedbydata/connectedbydata.org/_projects/2024-gca-ai.md

 By the end of July we’ll produce a draft options paper for comment and feedback.

-If you would like to get involved, please respond to our brief sign-up survey here, and we will be in touch with tim@connectedbydata.org.
+If you would like to get involved, please respond to [our brief sign-up survey here](https://docs.google.com/forms/d/e/1FAIpQLSet2DKr2AImjDKtGPqD54rQysfbpz9bvoUsCljCUVG0AvrCeQ/viewform?usp=sf_link), and we will be in touch.

 ## About the team